Marble for sculpting, painting and more

 Adriana Araujo (Brazil) left a trace of her presence on a dump place for marble In the scope of her PhD thesis on artistic interventions.

-Luis Corchon (Argentina) exhibited a 7 meters long painting in the abandoned marble quarry of Estremoz.
+Luis Corchon (Argentina, USA) exhibited a 7 meters long painting in the abandoned marble quarry of Estremoz.

 Stella Walley (UK) used marble dust to give a cork oak a new skin.